 With the 2020 U.S. elections just around the corner, tensions are at an all-time high — coast to coast and all around the country.
 Before you get out there and cast your vote, use this time to really reflect on what’s going on in America today, and how it is we got here in the first place.
-There’s no better place to start than with this selection of documentaries and docuseries, available to stream right now on HBO Max.
+There’s no better place to start than with this selection of political documentaries and docuseries, available to stream right now on HBO Max.

+As we begin our list of best political documentaries, this documentary focused on the most controversial and eventful primaries in modern pollical campaign history.
 An HBO Max original, and the first film to be released by CNN, “On the Trail” looks at the lives of several female political reporters covering the 2020 presidential campaign.
 Sacrificing sleep, their families, and personal lives, these journalists grant viewers a behind-the-scenes view into the nonstop world of campaign events, interviews, debates, and election nights.

 Another 100% from Rotten Tomatoes goes to this chilling documentary that examines the effects of disinformation campaigns that spread across social media and beyond, leaching into the very fabric of American society.
 With exclusive interviews with victims and perpetrators of false news stories and insights from a range of experts and reporters, “After Truth” will leave you wondering whether we’ll ever be able to make journalism itself great again.

+As we continue to down our list of favorite political documentaries on HBO Max, we’ve come to a classic documentary focused on the United States of America.
 Comic and political commentator W. Kamau Bell takes viewers on a tour of the U.S. of A. in this four-season-long docuseries that explores various communities and subcultures of our country, along with the challenges they face.
 From quinceañeras to spring breaks, prison visits, conversations with the KKK, and everything in between.
 Bell dives right into the most difficult, divisive, and fascinating issues facing America today.

 With another 100% from Rotten Tomatoes, this documentary investigates the death of Sandra Bland, who at the age of 28 was found hanging in her jail cell after an arrest for a traffic violation.
 Politically active online and in her community, Bland’s passion takes the spotlight via the inclusion of numerous “Sandy Speaks” video blog clips that are intertwined with new and unsettling details about her untimely death.